mistu7debnath/study-planner/README.md

 ##  Thank You

-Thanks for visiting my repo — your support keeps me motivated to build more!
+Thanks for visiting my repository

 ---